FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 > The Resource Owner Password Credentials grant is omitted from this specification as per Section 2.4 of [OAuth 2.0 Security Best Current Practices](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-14)

 This grant was added to the OAuth2.0 specification with an eye toward making migration to OAuth compliant servers easier.
-In this grant, the store receives the username and password (or other credentials) and passes it on to the OAuth server.
+In this grant, the application server receives the username and password (or other credentials) and passes it on to the OAuth server.
 Here’s [an article breaking down each step of the Resource Owner Password Credentials grant](https://fusionauth.io/learn/expert-advice/authentication/webapp/oauth-resource-owner-password-credentials-grant-jwts-refresh-tokens-cookies).
 This grant is often used for mobile applications.
 While this grant made it easier to integrate with OAuth with minimal application change, it breaks the delegation pattern and makes the OAuth flow less secure.
 No longer can you leave the work of securing your user’s credentials and data up to the OAuth server so you can focus on building your own app.
 Now you must ensure that your application backend is just as secure, since it will be sent the username and passwords as well.

 Unlike the Implicit grant, the "OAuth 2.0 Security Best Current Practices" document requires that this grant no longer be allowed: